webtoknow/3-days-of-React-glamour/Day-1/Exercise/README.md

 🚀 It is important to give feedback to the user and tell him if their requests were successfully or not.
 [CogoToast](https://cogoport.github.io/cogo-toast/) alerts are a nice way to display that info.

   🎁 Install *cogo-toast* via *npm*.

+## Exercise 9 - Create blotter-view, fx-rates-view and widget components

+🚀 When you have to build one big page, an important step is to divide it into many sections and make a component for each one, then put them together.
+Can you identify ours from *Dashboard* page?
+Let's create the components for each section and put them into the *Dashboard* one!
+Also, the navbar should be put there!

+ 🎁 To stay organized, put these newly-created components into a new folder named *components* under *fx-trading-app\src*.

+ 🎁 You can create the components as classes with *State* and *Props* interfaces, returning one simple message.
+Do not forget to export them to be available for import and usage.

+ 🎁 The navbar should be placed in the *header* section and will contain the logo (already present in *public/img* folder) and the *Log out* button (with no functionality at this moment).

+ 🎁 Do not forget also to create the style file for *Dashboard* and link it from the component file. *dashboard-page.css* will be placed into *src/styles* folder.